Skip to content

 How developers use Argy modules (golden paths) via the portal/CLI to provision, deploy, and operate with guardrails.

 In Argy, developers don’t “ask the platform team to do things”.
-They consume capabilities through a governed self‑service.
+They consume modules (golden paths) through governed self‑service.

 What you typically do as a developer